-- It can creatively disrupt the traditional power balance in assessment by allowing external markers to give feedback and/or grade students' work, and students to actively engage in self and peer assessment.
+- It can creatively disrupt the traditional power balance in assessment by allowing external markers to give feedback on and/or grade students' work, and students to actively engage in self- and peer assessment.

-- Authentic assessment addresses Boud and Falchikov's (2005) calls for "sustainable assessment".
+- Authentic assessment addresses calls for sustainable assessment (Nguyen & Walker, 2016).
 It helps equip learners with relevant workplace skills and competencies and prepares them for lifelong learning.

 The very characteristics that make authentic assessment so meaningful for students also present significant challenges.

-- Unpredictability increases the potential for things to go wrong and jeopardise a student's chance to demonstrate their achievements and capabilities.
+- Unpredictability increases the potential for things to go wrong, which can jeopardise students' opportunity to demonstrate their achievements and capabilities.

 - Authentic assessment in actual workplaces can place a significant burden on associated staff.
 Arranging each student's unique setting in advance, negotiating their individual tasks and interpreting and grading their work can be very time-consuming.

-- Assessment tasks, if their scope is not carefully articulated at the outset, can expand to create an unreasonable workload for students.
+- If the scope of assessment tasks is not carefully articulated at the outset, the tasks can expand to create an unreasonable workload for students.
 The resulting problems or delays in completing tasks may place students and staff in an awkward position with host organisations or supervisors.